f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 SSL Decrypt from Linux Client
 -----------------------------

 #.
-On the Ubuntu client open a terminal window and run the following commands:
+On an Ubuntu client open a terminal window and run the following commands:

    .. code-block:: bash
       :linenos: